Book clubs and kits

 Are readers guides available for the titles?

-Yes, we’ve put together an author biography and discussion questions that your book club can use for each title.
-The guide for each kit is available on its page in the catalog.
+Yes, a link to a guide for each kit is available on its page in the catalog.

 BookTalk.org – a discussion forum site where members can chat about what they are reading.
 Live author chats are also common on this site.